Emotional Brain Institute (EBI)

 To understand emotions and their impact on mind and behavior.
 To use emotion to bridge between scientific and other academic disciplines.
 To increase public understanding of emotions and the brain.

 Our researchers are located at NKI in Orangeburg, NY, and at the Washington Square Campus of NYU and the NYU Grossman School of Medicine, both in Manhattan.
 Through the support of the NY State Office of Mental Health, new laboratories for EBI research at NKI were completed in 2014.
-EBI is directed by Donald Wilson, PhD, Senior Research Scientist at NKI and Professor of Child & Adolescent Psychiatry and Neuroscience & Physiology at NYU.
+EBI is directed by Catia Teixeira, PhD, Research Scientist at NKI and Research Associate Professor of Child & Adolescent Psychiatry at NYU.

 Research Mission